-Knowing what to talk about with your date can be overwhelming!
-These tips for first dates are geared towards couples who are meeting in person for the first time, after building an online dating relationship.
+These tips for what to talk about on a first date will help decrease your anxiety and increase your confidence.
+They’re geared towards couples who are meeting in person for the first time, after building an online relationship.

 “It’s quite a thing to fall in love with a person via the Internet, reading mostly Internet chats with the occasional phone call and webcam show,” says David, who works for an online dating company.
 “When you chat online you really do get a deeper insight into the person’s mind — thoughts, goals, qualities, traits, aspirations, and typically, a history of their past relationships.”

-And here are a few small talk tips to help you feel good on your first date…
+And here are a few small talk tips to help you build trust in a relationship and feel good on your first date…

 This is a guest post from David, who works for an online dating company.